A guide to Fix Nespresso Machine Leaking from Bottom or top

 If you have already descaled your machine and still it is leaking then there might be some other problem.
 Continue reading!

-If you notice the Nespresso is leaking from underneath.
-When the machine is turned on, puddles or drops of water may start to accumulate at the bottom of the machine.
+Sometimes puddles or drops of water start to accumulate at the bottom of the machine.

-This usually happens because some of the damage in components or seals in one of following
+This usually happens because of damage or deterioration of the following components

 • The water reservoir